Babies in hot weather

 - Creams such as zinc and cod-liver oil creams, or zinc and castor oil creams will protect the skin.
-The same creams that are used for protecting the nappy area can be used under the chin and on other areas that are prone to prickly heat.
+The same creams that are used for protecting the nappy area can be used under the chin and on other areas that may be affected by prickly heat.

-- Changing the baby's clothes more often, and giving tepid baths can also help.
+- Changing the baby's clothes more often, and giving tepid (cool but nor cold) baths can also help.

 Heat stroke occurs when too much body water is lost and a baby's or child's temperature starts to rise.
 It can, if severe, cause damage to the body organs and it can be fatal.